qutip/qutip/doc/guide/heom/bosonic.rst

-We will demonstrate how to describe the bath using two different expansions of the spectral density correlation function (Matsubara's expansion and a Padé expansion), how to evolve the system in time and how to calculate the steady state.
+We will demonstrate how to describe the bath using two different expansions of the spectral density correlation function (Matsubara's expansion and a Padé expansion), how to evolve the system in time, and how to calculate the steady state.

 First we will do this in the simplest way, using the built-in implementations of